-Like most bachelors when they do fall, I headed off cheerfully to meet my fate, all my own advice forgotten!
+Like most bachelors when they do fall, I headed off cheerfully to meet my fate, all my own advice forgotten, marching singing to the gallows!

 The sauna was pitched on the lawn under the Hella Hella mountain.